 Here’s an example of how mileage reimbursement would work in practice.
 Let’s say that you have to drive to a meeting with a client.
 According to Google Maps, the round trip mileage from your office to your client’s office is 13 miles.
 Now let’s say that your company uses the standard mileage rate set by the IRS, which is 57.5 cents per mile in 2020.
 To calculate your reimbursement, you would multiply the mileage (13 miles) by the reimbursement rate ($0.575 per mile) to get $7.48.
 Since this trip meets the qualifications for an accountable plan, the reimbursement would not be taxable as the employee’s income.

 Now that you understand how mileage reimbursement works, here are a few examples of policies to check out for inspiration:

 - This policy from the University of Minnesota illustrates how to calculate mileage in different scenarios, such as if you are traveling from home, from the office, from the airport, etc.

 - Northern Michigan University’s mileage reimbursement policy explains when you can and cannot be reimbursed for travel, such as if you are at a temporary work location or coming from a second job.

 - The Principia School in St. Louis illustrates a reimbursement policy with a mileage rate that is lower than the IRS’ standard rate.
 It also sets standards for popularly deducted routes, such as to and from the local airport.

 What do these and all effective mileage reimbursement policies have in common?
 They are simple to use, avoid jargon, and are easy to find on the institutions’ websites.

 Don’t let bureaucracy get in the way of your business’ growth.
 Create a simple mileage reimbursement policy within your corporate travel policy to let your employees have business wins on the road without letting complex jargon and policies confuse them.
-Check out Lola.com’s blog for more travel policy advice, travel safety tips, and other helpful topics.
+Check out Lola.com’s blog for more travel policy advice, travel safety tips, spend management topics and more.